Torps96/Emerald-DAO-Shard-Tokenomics/README.md

     * Regular Emerald = 25 $Shard weekly
     * $Shard distributed = 406,250 (3.125% Supply)

-There is an early access period in the distribution to reward the earliest investors of the DAO.
+There is an early access period in the distribution to reward the earliest investors in the DAO.

 *We will let the community decide what happens with any unclaimed $Shards.
 For example, burn them, use for giveaways or send them to the community wallet.*

 ### $Shard Usecases
+$Shard usecases will be revealed in more detail in due course.
+Below outlines briefly the plans:
+ * **Skins**: You will be able to spend your $Shard token on upgrading your Emerald to a new Gem 'skin' out of a choice of Ruby, Amethyst, Diamond.
+These skins will be used in future for mints & such *idk what to write here really*
+ * **Other Usecases**: *Tcd and saharzzz tell meeeeee*